Gibson '60s Hummingbird Gallery

 Gibson's plastic bridges were often used on small-sized models like the 1960s LG-1 and B-25, but this Hummingbird actually featured a plastic top-and-bottom bridge only in 1963.
 The saddles are ceramic and adjustable.
 This combination produces a unique sound.

 This particular guitar shows evidence of having had a different bridge installed at some point, but it's clear the owner deliberately switched it back to the plastic bridge.
-Because plastic bridge models often have the bridge itself replaced, finding one like this, where it's been restored to its original state, is incredibly rare.
+Because plastic bridge models often have the bridge itself replaced, finding one like this, where it was restored to its original state, is incredibly rare.

 Its characteristic bright, open tone is simply irresistible.